microsoft/lisa/docs/installation_linux.rst

 After running this, you should see
-``Add export PATH="/home/YOURUSERNAME/.local/bin:$PATH" to your shell configuration file`` on the console.
+``Add export PATH="/home/YOURUSERNAME/.local/bin:$PATH" to your shell configuration file`` message on the console.
+Follow the message and add the necessary exports to ``$HOME/.profile`` file.
 Then do

 .. code:: bash

    source $HOME/.profile
-   poetry install
+   make setup

 Verify installation
 -------------------